ZiyiWang58/casa0018/Assessment/Project/data/dataset_notes.md

 - used_tissue

 ## Project dataset strategy
-This project will use a primarily self-collected image dataset captured using a smartphone camera.
+This project will use a self-collected image dataset captured using a smartphone camera.
 The goal is to build a lightweight image classifier for mobile deployment in realistic everyday indoor waste-sorting scenarios.

 ## Class definitions